-To better serve our European members IAAPA has opened up a European Office in Brussels, Belgium.
-With this initiative IAAPA is committed to creating a full service association in Europe, offering monitoring, advising, lobbying and public relations-services as well as latest knowledge & education on ride safety, industry data and best practices amongst members.
-On top of this IAAPA organizes the Euro Attractions Show – the premier industry trade show in the region.
+To better serve our members in Europe, Middle East and Africa, IAAPA has opened up an office in Brussels, Belgium.
+With this initiative IAAPA is committed to creating a full service association in the region, offering monitoring, advising, lobbying and public relations-services as well as latest knowledge & education on ride safety, industry data and best practices amongst members.
+On top of this IAAPA organizes the Euro Attractions Show – the premier industry trade show in Europe.

 In Europe, the association is guided by the European Advisory Committee and four subcommittees including Education, Government Relations, Manufacturers & Suppliers, and Safety.
 Together with the Advisory Committee, they discuss, support, and guide the work of IAAPA.
 They are comprised of volunteers from IAAPA member companies from all across Europe.

 Since 2015 the IAAPA Europe office also represents the Middle-East and Africa markets resulting in a name change IAAPA EMEA.

 Please click here to see an overview of the committees and a list of committee members for 2015.

 IAAPA membership will help your entire team discover new ways to improve performance, increase efficiency, and positively impact your bottom line.
 We offer affordable resources and benefits for your business including: education, safety and advocacy, worldwide expos, information and communications.

 No matter what your role in the industry, IAAPA EMEA serves its members with resources and benefits designed to support your business.

 IAAPA represents more than 4,750 facility, supplier, manufacturer, and individual members from more than 93 countries.
 We provide members of all sizes and scopes with the tools and resources they need to succeed in the attractions business.
 Your partnership with IAAPA EMEA will help you create unique guest experiences, improve performance, and strengthen your bottom line.